cse-bristol/solar-wizard-model/README.md

 * `SOLAR_DIR` - dir to store outputs and intermediate stages of solar PV modelling.
 Final outputs are in the database.
 * `PVGIS_DATA_TAR_FILE_DIR` - The directory containing the `pvgis_data.tar` file
 * `PVGIS_GRASS_DBASE_DIR` - where to create the GRASS dbase for PVMAPS
-* `USE_LIDAR_FROM_API` - (optional) if set to a value Python will coerce to True, allow falling back to the DEFRA LiDAR API if relevant LiDAR tiles are not found in the bulk LiDAR.
+* `USE_LIDAR_FROM_API` - This can be ignored unless using `solar_pv.lidar.bulk_lidar_client` to load LiDAR.
+If set to a value Python will coerce to True, allow falling back to the DEFRA LiDAR API if relevant LiDAR tiles are not found in the bulk LiDAR.
 This can be left unset, in which case the API will never be used.

+## Tests

+Some of the tests require the PVMAPS irradiation data.
+* Download the 10GB tar file from https://re.jrc.ec.europa.eu/pvmaps/pvgis_data.tar and either place it at, or symlink to it from, `test_data/pvmaps/pvgis_data_dir/pvgis_data.tar`
+* run `python3 -m unittest`

 ## Development